jdjakub/phd-thesis/ch-bl.md

 \label{fig:masp4-5}
 \end{figure}

 Figure\ \ref{fig:lisp} shows a Lisp definition of the factorial function followed by a call, while Figures\ \ref{fig:masp1-3} and\ \ref{fig:masp4-5} show versions of the Masp equivalent at different levels of notational sugar.
 In terms of *internal* representation, the final, most verbose version in Figure\ \ref{fig:masp4-5} (no.\ 5) would be the one to compare to Lisp.
 It contains strictly *more* information than the Lisp code (explicit named arguments), but given our key goal of Notational Freedom, this should not imply a burdensome interface.
-We would prefer to interact with such programs in the first notation (Figure\ \ref{fig:masp1-3}, no.\ 1), which uses infix operators, different typefaces, and a pattern-match construct that does not exist under that name internally.^[Similarly to how we handled conditionals in \ac{BL-ASM} (Section\ \ref{designing-the-instruction-set}, if/else is a pattern match in Masp, which is implemented as applying a *map* (here seen as a function "literal") to the value.
-See Appendix\ \ref{masp-ref} for more details.]
+We would prefer to interact with such programs in the first notation (Figure\ \ref{fig:masp1-3}, no.\ 1), which uses infix operators, different typefaces, and a pattern-match construct that does not exist under that name internally.^[Similarly to how we handled conditionals in \ac{BL-ASM} (Section\ \ref{designing-the-instruction-set}), if/else is a pattern match in Masp, which is implemented as applying a *map* (here seen as a function "literal") to the value.
+See Section\ \ref{maps-as-functions} for more details.]
 Yet the underlying data structures need be no less machine-friendly than those of Lisp, preserving the powerful metaprogramming potential that makes it so valuable.
 Thanks to Notational Freedom and Explicit Structure, there is no need to compromise one of these for the sake of the other; there is hope to get the best of both worlds here.

 A fuller description of Masp is given in Appendix\ \ref{masp-ref}.
 The diagrams here are an "artist's impression" of a plausible notation design, but BootstrapLab is in far too primitive a state to support this at present.
 The actual rendering of Masp in the system (see Figure\ \ref{fig:editor}) is even more verbose than no.\ 5, because different map entries live on separate lines and are not inlined to save space.
 However, it is still worth understanding what all this work we are doing will ultimately enable.